csirtgadgets/cg-pdns/README.md

 ### Motivation

-1. Single script
+1. Single script (collector)
-2. Minimal library reliance (for the collector)
+2. Minimal library reliance (for the collector to make it easy to install on older systems)
-3. Central reporting
+3. Central reporting (archiver)
-4. Compression
+4. Compression (collector -> archiver)

 ### Usage